FredLavoie/structural-analysis/NOTES.md

 - Because the app reads and writes to a single input and output file, it's not setup at the moment for deployment and being used by multiple users.

 ### To Do
-1. [done] Save input information to an object first.
+- [done] Save input information to an object first.
 This intermediary step will remove the need to have the front end layout match the order that the file needs to be written in.
-2. [done] Make the front end dynamic based on the number of nodes and members chosen (i.e. if the user wants 5 members, there should be 5 input boxes generated to enter information in).
+- [done] Make the front end dynamic based on the number of nodes and members chosen (i.e. if the user wants 5 members, there should be 5 input boxes generated to enter information in).
-3. [done] Make Fortran program output a JSON file that the server can use to render the results page.
+- [done] Make Fortran program output a JSON file that the server can use to render the results page.
-4. Write thorough documentation for the user on how to input information properly, and how to interpret the results.
+- Write thorough documentation for the user on how to input information properly, and how to interpret the results.
-5. Incorporate user accounts: login/registration and authentication with cookie-session.
+- Incorporate user accounts: login/registration and authentication with cookie-session.
-6. Incorporate database into the app where users can save their models.
+- Incorporate database into the app where users can save their models.
+- Make fields repopulate input data when removing/adding members/joints/etc

 ### Docker
 Build images:			`docker build -t structural-app .`